sasilver75/obsidian/Direct Preference Optimization.md

 ---
 May 29, 2023
 Stanford (incl [[Christopher Manning]])
 Paper: [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290)Takeaway: A method for human-preference finetuning that avoids much of the complexity of [[Proximal Policy Optimization|PPO]] and [[Reinforcement Learning from Human Feedback|RLHF]], where we have to train both a reward model and our language model.
+Works on a labeled dataset of accepted and rejected generation pairs ($y_w,y_l$)

 Resources:
 - Video: [CornellTech Talk:AIF and DPO: Distilling Zephyr and Friends](https://youtu.be/cuObPxCOBCw?si=JSgXQGcareJU2mJd)